-It will take maximum 3 months, depending on your custom specs.
+It will take 3 to 6 months, depending on your custom specs.
 The more intricate the customizations, the longer it will take our luthiers to build.
 The artisanal approach of our process makes it possible for us to prepare and deliver more heavily customized guitars to our customers.

 Do you make Custom Shop models such as left-handed models or 7-string guitars?

 Unfortunately, at the moment, we do not offer any left-handed models or 7-string options.
 However, players are more than welcomed to share new ideas and thoughts.

 I’m having trouble changing strings on my Gotoh locking tuners.
 How do they work?

 The Gotoh locking tuners are in fact very quick and easy to use once you learn the trick.
 Realease the knurled knob on the back of the machine head and procede as normal.
 Allow 2 0r 3 turns around the post before locking off the tuner.
 Lock the tuner before tuning the guitar.

 How do I adjust my Gotoh 510UB bridge?

 - Bridge height: for ideal string clearance (no fret buzz), adjust the bridge height using the larger Allen wrench.
 When done, lock down the string post studs with the smaller Allen wrench.